Caroline Crowther

 Caroline Anne Crowther is an Australian/New Zealand medical researcher specialising in maternity and child health.
 She is associated with both the University of Auckland and the University of Adelaide, being a professor at each institution.
 Crowther has been the recipient of multiple medical research grants.

 In 2019, Crowther was elected a Fellow of the Royal Society of New Zealand.

 In 2025, Crowther was awarded the Gluckman Medal for research excellence in the health sciences.

+In the 2026 King’s Birthday Honours, Crowther was appointed a Companion of the New Zealand Order of Merit, for services to maternal and perinatal health.